viewvc/viewvc/README.md

 *   Ability to run either as CGI script or as a standalone server.
 *   Regexp-based file searching.
 *   INI-like configuration file (as opposed to requiring actual code tweaks).

-For a complete list of changes present in each release, see ViewVC's [CHANGES](https://raw.githubusercontent.com/viewvc/viewvc/master/CHANGES) file.

 ## Requirements